-- We will provide appropriate help, if you require assistance in making your complaint.
-This may include putting you in touch with a suitable agency which can assist you in making your complaint.
+- provide appropriate help, if you need help to make your complaint.
+This may include putting you in touch with a suitable agency which can help you

-- We will deal with all complaints confidentially and in accordance with the requirements of the Data Protection Act 1998.
+- deal with all complaints confidentially and in accordance with the requirements of the Data Protection Act 1998

-- We will use the information from your complaint to review and improve the way in which our services are provided.
+- use the information from your complaint to review and improve the way in which our services are provided

 Unreasonable behaviour of complainants